 A New Future: Written as a reply to Hawki's 'You Can't Go Home Again', this story was to provide a rebuttal to the arguments Hawki proposed in his story.
 I never actually found out what Hawki made of this story, but he didn't try to stop me when I asked if I could write it.
 I advise you read his story first, as it's a much better piece than mine is.

-Unreality: My second longest story, and possibly the most complicated and confusing story I will ever write.
+Unreality: My third longest story, and possibly the most complicated and confusing story I will ever write.
 Even reading it here, with all the notes I made regarding the logic behind this story, I can't 100% guarantee it makes sense.
 This story, like Voices, suffered from an interruption, again caused by writers block.
 It's a recurring pattern with me, I write myself into a corner, try to think for ages and ages, then eventually get the answer.
 Unlike Voices though, this one shows it's cracks a bit more, and there were several edits into the story to try and get a sense of narrative back.